noncorpus/DnD5e/characters/ashi.md

 The woman turned to the shelves behind her.
 She pulled down a heavy box, opening it and reaching inside.
 Holding a silk-wrapped bundle in two hands, she crossed the room with a speed and urgency that Ashi wouldn't have expected of her.
 She set the flat, fist-sized package in his hands, saying, "Give it everything you've got, and this will keep you going."
 With a wry grin, she added, "I recommend the refrain from Mistwinter's Charge."

 She stepped back.
-"That 'little stick' is a message carrier," she continued, "warded against opening by the wrong person.
+"That 'little stick' you're delivering is a message carrier," she continued, "warded against opening by the wrong person.
 The letter inside it holds our latest intelligence on the Dragon Cult's army.
 We think we know their next move."

-"Get it to the monk," she finished.
+"Get it to the monk in Daggorford," she finished.
 "Get it there in five days."

 "You're not really from the local Theives' Guild, are you?" he asked, knowing that silence was the only answer he'd get.
 He turned back to the window.

-A gust of rain-soaked wind blew in, bringing with it the familiar feeling of air grabbing at his wings.
-He put his hands on the sill and leaned into the next gust.
+A gust of rain-soaked wind blew against him, bringing with it the familiar feeling of air grabbing at his wings.
+He put his hands on the sill, leaning into the next gust.
 The storm was as intense as ever, but for a moment, the clouds crept apart to reveal a crescent of white moonlight.

 He jumped.